Vintage Flair Collection

 I was attracted to the rusty patina on the lock and the bright brass coloring of the key.

-Vintage Big Ben Westclox photography print.
-This gem is still in working order and shows a nice patina starting around the edges.
-I have a little more information on this clock under this post.
+Vintage Big Ben Westclox and this gem is still in working order and shows a nice patina starting around the edges.

 40’s Sewing Room

 Replica of a 40’s sewing room and shoe workshop.
-I remember my great grandparents heating their home with one of those stoves.
-Immediately it held my attention and became the center of this photograph.
+I remember my great-grandparents heating their home with one of those stoves.

 All Tooled Up